Alternatives

 The best UptimeRobot alternatives

-1. Sitewatch — Best for catching "up but broken" failures
+1. Sitewatch — Best for catching the failures uptime tools miss

 Sitewatch monitors what UptimeRobot structurally cannot: whether your website actually works for visitors.
 It fetches your pages, parses the HTML, and validates every linked asset — JS bundles, stylesheets, images, fonts, and third-party scripts.
 When a deploy breaks something, you get an alert with the exact broken asset, root cause diagnosis, and stack-specific fix steps.